On the day

 There is a helpdesk located inside the Cathedral if you have any questions.
-Please note that this desk is manned for 45 minutes only before each ceremony is due to commence and we will only be able to deal with enquiries relating to that ceremony.
+Please note that this desk is manned for one hour before each ceremony is due to commence and we will only be able to deal with enquiries relating to that ceremony.
 This desk will not have any payment facilities.

 The Greatest Show continues in The Marquee with all graduands invited to attend a free vintage circus-themed reception.
-Guests can look forward to a delicious afternoon tea with champagne, unlimited refreshments, complimentary candy floss and pick 'n' mix, as well as brilliant photo opportunities, live entertainment and a fantastic atmosphere.
+Guests can look forward to a delicious afternoon tea with Champagne, unlimited refreshments, complimentary candy floss and pick 'n' mix, as well as brilliant photo opportunities and a fantastic atmosphere.

 This takes place immediately after your ceremony, so please arrive promptly to make sure that you and your guests have plenty of time to enjoy the reception.

 All those entering the celebratory marquee must have a valid wristband.
 You can book your wristbands and tickets online.

 Top tip: walk straight down to the reception as soon as you can – food and drink is available for 1 hour after your ceremony ends, and we want you to make the most of the whole event!
 After the reception you have the rest of the day to walk around campus taking as many photos as you like!

 8. Grab selfies around campus before returning your robes

 We know that you will all be wanting photos by the lake, the Stag statue or in your favourite campus hangouts, so take a walk around campus to build those lasting memories and take as many photos as you want!

 Once you are finished, you will need to return your robes to the Austin Pearce Building before 6pm, which marks the end of your graduation experience on campus.